thadroe/docker-wordpress-mods-linux/README.md

 #### To build a local image of this for yourself

-1. Edit the Dockerfile and docker-entrypoint.sh files with your own username and UID on the following lines
+1. In the buildfiles directories of PHP and WP version you'd like to use, edit the Dockerfile and docker-entrypoint.sh files with your own username and UID on the following lines

 In Dockerfile: